boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 date: 2020-05-27
 ---

-Blech is a new language that is aims to substantially boost productivity and the quality of applications in the embedded, reactive, safety- and realtime-critical domain.
+Blech is a new language that aims to substantially boost productivity and the quality of applications in the embedded, reactive, safety- and realtime-critical domain.
 Referred to in short as the *embedded domain*.

 ## Why Blech?